 Features

-- Platform independent signing of Windows executables, DLLs, Microsoft Installers (MSI), Cabinet files (CAB), Catalog files (CAT) and scripts (PowerShell, VBScript, JScript, WSF)
+- Platform independent signing of Windows executables, DLLs, Microsoft Installers (MSI), Cabinet files (CAB), Catalog files (CAT), Windows packages (APPX/MSIX), Microsoft Dynamics 365 extension packages, NuGet packages and scripts (PowerShell, VBScript, JScript, WSF)

 - Timestamping with retries and fallback on alternative servers (RFC 3161 and Authenticode protocols supported)